Pippo Franco: Music

-In 1968 he scored a minor hit with the single "Vedendo una foto di Bob Dylan," which made fun of the gap between beatniks and their parents.
+In 1968, he scored a minor hit with the single "Vedendo una foto di Bob Dylan," which made fun of the gap between beatniks and their parents.

-As a singer he recorded more than a dozen albums, including Cara Kiri (1971), Bededè (1975), Al cabaret (1977), Praticamente, no?
+As a singer, he recorded more than a dozen albums, including Cara Kiri (1971), Bededè (1975), Al cabaret (1977), Praticamente, no?
 (1978), Pippo nasone and Vietato ai minori (1981).
-One of his most famous song is Cesso.
+One of his most famous songs is Cesso.

 His songs were recorded on more than fifteen 45 rpm vinyl records, including several hits like La licantropia (1969), which participated in Cantagiro 1969.

 Beginning in the late 1970s, Franco began playing and composing children's music, as well as music for the shows by the Italian lottery.

-Between 1979 and 1984 he was an annual performer and presenter at the popular music festival in San Remo.
+Between 1979 and 1984, he was an annual performer and presenter at the popular music festival in San Remo.
+He most notably performed Sanremo 1982's theme "Che fico!" and the children's hit song "Chì chì chì cò cò cò" at Sanremo 1983.
 He returned there in 2008.

-Books

-With Antonio Di Stefano he wrote three books with stories and commentaries on (unintentionally) humorous linguistic blunders and mishaps, Non prenda niente tre volte al giorno (2002), Qui chiavi subito (2006), and L'occasione fa l'uomo ragno.
-Strafalcioni, cartelli, scritte sui muri e altri capolavori di umorismo involontario (2007), all published by Mondadori.

 Politics

-In the 2006 Italian general election he was a candidate for the Italian Senate from the list of Christian Democracy for the Autonomies in Lazio.
+In the 2006 Italian general election, he was a candidate for the Italian Senate from the list of Christian Democracy for Autonomies in Lazio.
 Despite the publicly stated support of Giulio Andreotti, Pippo Franco's party got only 0.6% of votes in Lazio and therefore it was not elected.

+Private life

+Pippo Franco has been married twice and has three children.
+He considers himself Roman Catholic.